aws-samples/aws-deepcomposer-samples/Lab 2/README.md

 ![open-notebook](images/open_jupyter.png)

 Click **Lab 2** folder, then click **GAN.ipynb**

 ![GAN-notebook](images/gan_notebook.png)

 *You will likely be prompted to select kernel.
 Choose the drop down and select **conda_python3** as the kernel*

 ![set-kernel](images/set-kernel.PNG)

 This notebook contains instructions and code to create a custom GAN model from scratch.
-Scroll through the notebook content.
+Follow the notebook content and run all cells to the end.

 ![run-notebook](images/run-notebook.PNG)